-With advanced training in the sciences and philosophy—especially philosophy of science—one should understand that no matter what viewpoint or worldview one holds, they must rely on various assumptions, which are themselves unprovable.
+With advanced training in the sciences and philosophy—especially philosophy of science—one should understand that no matter what viewpoint or worldview one holds, he/she must rely on various assumptions, which are themselves unprovable.
 In the end, one should come to understand that every worldview is based on faith postulates.
 That is, on unproven or unprovable, assumptions.
 One simply needs to choose what set of unproven assumptions that he or she wants to support.
 Hopefully, one will make these decisions based on good reasons and evidence.
 Unfortunately, this is not always the case.

 Assumptions of Science

 Let me focus on the assumptions of science since science seems to be accepted as the ultimate arbiter of truth in modern times.
 An “assumption” is an assertion that we believe to be true because it seems reasonable, self-evident, or very likely to be true, but for which there is no certainty of truth.
 Collectively, assumptions undergird a necessary part of the framework of scientific discovery.

 Below is a list of some of the underlying assumptions that form the foundation of all scientific research.
 The reader will likely be familiar with the first few but perhaps not so much with the others.1